FortiShield/MergeMate/docs/docs/installation/index.md

 - [Azure DevOps](./azure.md)

 ## MergeMate Pro 💎
-MergeMate Pro, an app for GitHub\GitLab\BitBucket hosted by CodiumAI, is also available.
+MergeMate Pro, an app for GitHub\GitLab\BitBucket hosted by KhulnaSoft, is also available.
 <br>
 With MergeMate Pro Installation is as simple as signing up and adding the MergeMate app to your relevant repo.
 <br>